ssavitzky/ssavitzky.github.io/_posts/2018-08-07-building-the-site-pt-6.md

 title: Building a GitHub Pages website, part 6
 layout: post
 ---
-Wherein our intrepid blogger reflects on the current state of the siite.
+Wherein our intrepid blogger reflects on the current state of the site.
 At this point, things are pretty much the way he wants them.

 - There's space for a fixed-size banner (with height equal to the sidebar's